SteffenCzolbe/PerceptualSimilarity/README.md

 This repository contains the similarity metrics designed and evaluated in the [paper](https://arxiv.org/abs/2006.15057), and instructions and code to re-run the experiments.
 Implementation in the deep-learning framework PyTorch.
 Code supplied in Python 3 files and Jupyter Notebooks.

+> **Note**: This is the post-publication updated version of the repository.
+It contains the following changes:
+>
+> - Fixed an issue leading to inconsistent data-normalization across experiments.
+All experiments now take data normalized to the 0..1 range.
+> - Re-tuned hyperparameters and re-generated all figures from the paper.
+We observed overall very similar results.
+> - Added multiple perviously not mentioned dependencies.
+> - Added multiple shell-scripts to reproduce all experiments more easily.
+Jupyter notebook is no longer required to reproduce the paper \o/

 # Use the similarity metrics

 The presented similarity metrics can be included in your projects by importing the `LossProvider`.
 It makes all pre-trained similarity metrics accessible.
 The example below shows how to build the `Watson-DFT` metric, and loads the weights tuned on the 2AFC dataset.
 The input for all loss functions is expected to be normalized to a 0..1 interval.